 1. Introduction

-Revolut Trading Ltd (“we”, “us”, “our” or “Revolut Trading”) is authorised and regulated by the Financial Conduct Authority (“FCA”) in the United Kingdom.
+Revolut Trading Ltd (“we”, “us”, “our” or “Revolut Trading”) is authorised and regulated by the Financial Conduct Authority (“FCA”) in the United Kingdom ("UK").

-Revolut Trading provides a non-advised investment service in relation to whole shares (“shares”) and fractions of shares (“fractional shares”) to retail clients (“investment service”), via the ‘Invest’ tab (“investment platform”) in the Revolut mobile app and Revolut web app (together referred to as the “Revolut app”).
+Revolut Trading provides the investment service exclusively via the ‘Invest’ tab (“investment platform”) in the Revolut mobile app and Revolut web app (together referred to as the “Revolut app”).

-This Risk Disclosure is made by Revolut Trading and provides its customers (including “you” or “your”) with important information about the risks associated with our investment service.
+This Risk Disclosure is made by Revolut Trading and provides its customers (including “you” or “your”) with important information about the risks associated with our investment service and the instruments we offer as part of our investment service.
+Please note the information contained in this Risk Disclosure is not intended to be exhaustive.
+Before you invest in any instrument you should be satisfied that it is suitable for you based on, for example, your investment objectives and financial situation.

 Your agreement with us (“agreement”) contains important information, including this Risk Disclosure and our: